JohnDirewolf/capstone/README.md

 This program creates a local server using ServeMux as a file server and handler for game actions.
 A PostgreSQL database is then used to store game data.
 All art assets were created by myself.

-This is my Capstone Project for the Boot.dev back-end developers course.
+This was my "Capstone Project" for the Boot.dev back-end developers course.
+I wanted to create a fun little game that would pull together web server handling, database interfacing, and my own artistic ability into a fun web app.

 ## Installation & Setup